 10 Factors Affecting WiFi Performance & What To Test

-In a business or enterprise, there may be various factors affecting your WiFi performance.
+In a business or enterprise, there may be various factors affecting your WiFi performance, coverage or connectivity speeds.
 Some can be easily fixed, others require higher, technical levels of troubleshooting or investigation.
+The recent launch of WiFi 6 aims to solve some of these common wireless network issues.

 1. Antennas Impact Coverage & WiFi Transmissions